 - Because the hotel is situated in the old Colonial Mutual building, the building and rooms still retain their unique shape so the wardrobes in each room had to be individually hand made by an Adelaide company to fit the available space.

-- The sophisticated and stylish rooftop bar, HENNESSY opened in December 2015 and features a number of Atelier Versace chairs and a 2m tall Fiorentino modern chandelier featuring 500 crystals.
+- The sophisticated and stylish rooftop bar, HENNESSY opened in December 2015 and features a 2m tall Fiorentino modern chandelier featuring 500 crystals.

 - The HENNESSY bar is named after the building’s original architect Jack Hennessy – and not the drink as many may believe.